raphaelmue/dashup/docs/project_management/final_preparation/OpenTasks.md

 # Things left to do

-* Final Blog Entry (Link to blogs, marketing video, repo, youtrack, jenkins, codacy, sonar, direct links to files, Rahmen ziehen, App Bild, etc.) (Felix)
+* Final Blog Entry (Felix)
+    * Link to blogs, marketing video, repo, youtrack, youtube, jenkins, codacy, sonar, direct links to files
+    * Rahmen ziehen,
+    * App Bild
+* Transition (Felix)
-* Transition: Get Blog printed as pdf and dashup zipped to copy to stick, send e-mail with blog as pdf and notification for final blog post
--> Not later than one week after (Felix)
+    * Get Blog printed as pdf
+    * dashup zipped to copy to stick
+    * send e-mail with blog as pdf and notification for final blog post -> Not later than one week after
-* Update time estimation Blog (Felix)
+* Make Final Presentation (Felix & Sven)
 * Do all tasks have git integration (Joshua)
-* Go through gc of 3rd and 4th semester (Felix)
-* UC assigned to tasks (All)
 * Write tests to get coverage over 50% (Joshua and Raphael)
-* Metrics improvements (not much) (Raphael)
+* Metrics improvements (not much) + show code sample when improving metric in blog post (Raphael)
-* Go through Blog (see if links are working) + UPDATE Blog (Felix)
-* Create Release (Felix)
 * Handout (Sven)
     * Team name
     * Team member mails with e-mail address (sap)